-Comply with the written rental agreement (including the Park Rules) and all laws, including local and state health and sanitation laws listed in the Washington Administrative Code.
-The local city or county health officer must enforce these rules and may fine a violating tenant or landlord.
-(See landlord's duties, below).
+Follow the written rental agreement (including the Park Rules) and all laws, including local and state health and sanitation laws in the Washington Administrative Code.
+The local city or county health officer enforces these rules and may fine a violating tenant or landlord.
+(See landlord's duties, below.)

-Maintain the mobile home lot and dispose of garbage in a sanitary manner.
+Maintain the mobile home lot and get rid of garbage in a sanitary manner.

-Get rid of cockroaches and other insects or animals that are present on the tenant's lot because of the tenant.
+Get rid of cockroaches and other pests present on your lot because of you.

-Destroy, damage, or remove park property or any facilities or equipment provided by the landlord;
+Destroy, damage, or remove park property or any facilities or equipment the landlord provided.

-Use the property in a way that annoys, disturbs, or endangers the health of other property users; or,
+Use the property in a way that annoys, disturbs, or endangers the health of other tenants/guests.

-Get rid of cockroaches and other insects and animals that endanger the health and safety of tenants when the insects, etc. live on the mobile park areas used by all the tenants or move to the mobile homes because of infestation of these premises.
+Get rid of cockroaches and other pests that endanger tenant's health and safety when the pests live in mobile park common areas OR move to the mobile homes because of infestation.

-Comply with all laws relating to the mobile home park, including local and state health and sanitation laws.
-(See tenant responsibilities, above).
+Follow all laws relating to the mobile home park, including local and state health and sanitation laws.
+(See tenant responsibilities, above.)

 Prevent damage from standing or moving water.

-Maintain all utilities provided to the mobile home up to the point of hookup;
+Maintain all utilities provided to your mobile home up to the point of hookup.

-Notify each tenant within 5 days after a petition has been filed by the landlord for a change in the zoning of the land where the park is located.
-The landlord also must make a description of the change available to the tenant.
+Notify all tenants within five days after the landlord has filed a petition for a change in the zoning of the land the park sits on.
+The landlord also must make a description of the change available to you.

-Respect the privacy of tenants.
-A landlord must try and notify a tenant before coming onto the mobile home lot to inspect or for another lawful purpose.
-The landlord may not enter a mobile home itself without prior written consent from the tenant unless there is an emergency or unless the tenant has abandoned the mobile home.
-The tenant may revoke his consent in writing at any time.
+Respect tenants' privacy.
+A landlord must try to notify you before coming onto the mobile home lot to inspect or other lawful purpose.
+The landlord may only enter a mobile home itself with your written consent unless there is an emergency or you have abandoned the mobile home.
+You may revoke (cancel) your consent in writing any time.

-Restrict tenants' freedom to buy goods and services (such as cable TV access) or unreasonably restrict access to the mobile home park for such purposes.
+Restrict your freedom to buy goods and services (such as cable TV access) or unreasonably restrict access to the mobile home park for such purposes.

-Require a tenant to remove the mobile home from the park if it is sold.
+Make you remove the mobile home from the park if you sell it.

-Prohibit tenant meetings to discuss mobile home living and affairs, if such meetings are held at reasonable times and in an orderly manner.
+Ban tenant meetings to discuss mobile home living and affairs, if meetings are at reasonable times and conducted in an orderly manner.

-Penalize any tenant for participation in tenant activities.
+Penalize you for taking part in tenant activities.

-Charge any tenant a utility fee higher than the actual cost.
+Charge you a utility fee higher than the actual cost.

-Intentionally end or interrupt a tenant's utility services unless it is necessary to make repairs.
+Purposely end or interrupt your utility services, unless necessary to make repairs.

-Remove or exclude a tenant from the mobile home lot without following the Mobile Home Landlord/Tenant Act or without a court order.
+Remove or ban you from the mobile home lot without following the MHLTA or without a court order.

-Prevent the entry into the park or require the removal of a mobile home from the park for the sole reason that the mobile home has reached a certain age.
-However, the landlord may be able to exclude a home because of other reasons,
+Prevent a mobile home's entry into the park or require a mobile home's removal from the park because it has reached a certain age.
+The landlord may be able to ban a home for other reasons.

-Deny a tenant the right to share the home with an adult caregiver if the tenant's doctor requires that in-home care.
-The park owner may not collect guest fees or charge additional rent for the caregiver.
+Deny you the right to share the home with an adult caregiver, if your doctor says you need in-home care.
+The park owner may not collect guest fees or charge more rent for the caregiver.

-Transfer responsibility for the upkeep and repair of permanent buildings within the mobile home park such as the clubhouse, carports, or storage sheds to the tenants of the park.
-If the rental agreement contains any provision that makes upkeep and repair of these permanent structures the responsibility of the tenants, the landlord cannot enforce that section of the agreement.
+Transfer to you the responsibility for upkeep and repair of permanent buildings within the mobile home park such as clubhouse, carports, or storage.
+The landlord cannot enforce any part of the rental agreement that tries to make this the tenants' responsibility.

-Come onto the tenant's lot at unreasonable times or in a way that interferes with the tenant's right to quiet enjoyment of the property.
-Before coming onto a mobile home lot, the landlord must make reasonable attempts to notify the tenant of the entry.
-(RCW 59.20.130(7)).
+Come onto your lot at unreasonable times or in a way that interferes with your right to quiet enjoyment of the property.
+Before coming onto a mobile home lot, the landlord must make reasonable efforts to notify you of the entry.
+RCW 59.20.130(7).

 *See RCW 59.20.130 for the law regarding landlord duties.